rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 [llms]: https://en.wikipedia.org/wiki/Large_language_model

-This post talks about why we ratified that policy, what it says, and how this will affect contributors.
+This post talks about why we created that policy, what it says, and how this will affect contributors.

 The policy affects the following groups of people:
 - People who review or moderate PRs on `rust-lang/rust`.